Close up of a piece of grilled chicken showing the crispy skin.

-Chicken drumsticks have been on repeat in our house because they’re kid friendly and they’re super versatile.
-They’re also less likely to dry out than traditional chicken breast, but I still love brining them for additional flavor.
 Grilling them really takes them to a whole new level by getting the skin nice and crispy, with gorgeous grill marks.
 Of course, you can totally make these in the oven, but if you have the option to grill, please do.

-How to the best chicken drumsticks marinade
+How to brine your chicken

 To brine your drumsticks, add your brine ingredients and chicken to a large zip-top bag and shake it well.
 You don’t even need to dirty a whisk or spoon.
 Just make sure push most of the air out of the bag before sealing.
 To make things even easier, try putting your zip-top bag into a large bowl while you’re adding all of the ingredients.